 - How to capture, process and organize the information to extract its major value?

-- To whom and how to communicate the results?
+- To whom and how to communicate results?

 - How to measure the benefits regarding the efforts?

-There are multiple methodological proposals to answer these questions.
-To help them set up a focused, cyclical, systematized and collaborative process in the organization, the main intelligence stages are:
+There are many methodological proposals to answer those key questions.
+To help to set up a focused, systematized and collaborative process within the organization, the main intelligence steps could be the following ones:

-Challenge: to identity, specify and detail the target to monitor.
+Challenge: To identity, specify and detail the target to be monitored.

 To do this, it should be clear which technologies to monitor, which are the information needs and which are the Key Intelligence Topics (KIT).
-Those are strategic topics to bar in mind for formulating priorities, and can be:
+Those are strategic topics to bar in mind for formulating priorities, such as:

-- KIT on strategic decisions: referring to strategic issues for the organization, especially regarding strategic planning and its implementation.
+- KIT on strategic decisions: referring to organisation strategic issues, especially regarding strategic planning and implementation.
 For instance, R&D policies, business plans, investment decisions, internationalization, etc.

 - KIT on early signs: capable of identifying potential future threats and opportunities for the organization.
 For instance, trends, new technologies, legislative changes, market niches, etc.

-- KIT on key players: related to the stakeholder’s monitorization in the market.
+- KIT on key players: related to market stakeholder’s monitorization.
 For instance, competitors, customers, suppliers, partners, regulators, public decision-makers, etc.

-For this, the information search target is defined and the strategy is set up to specify the needs and to locate and gather information in an organized manner.
-This involves tasks such as keyword identification, expert validation, selection of information sources and search equation formulation.
+For this, the information search target is defined and the strategy is set up to specify the need, locate and gather information in an organized manner.
+This involves tasks such as keyword identification, expert validation, information sources selection and search equation formulation (queries).

-This stage requires a range of skills going from knowledge information monitoring, critical analysis capacity and technical skills for efficient computer tools management.
-As well as learning and developing supportive digital skills to manage “intoxication” or over information that emerges with the Internet.
+This stage requires digital skills going from information monitoring, critical analysis capacity and technical skills for efficient computer tools management.

 Stage 3: information analysis

-To do this, information validation criteria, information-analytical techniques and specialized computer tools are combined to help the team in the selection the relevant information according to the search targets.
+To do this, information validation criteria, information-analytical techniques and specialized computer tools are combined to support the selection of the relevant information according to the search targets.

 At this point, tools such as technology maps, patent software, bibliographic managers, information visualization or comprehensive technology monitoring software are essential.